Development and Application of a ReaxFF Reactive Force Field for Ni-Doped MoS$_2$: Results and Discussion

 \subsection{Simulations of Deposition and Annealing}

-To demonstrate the newly developed force field, the process of sputter deposition and annealing to grow Ni-doped $\mathrm{MoS_2}$ films~\cite{sirota2019MoS2-sputtering-exp} was simulated.
+To demonstrate the applicability of the newly developed force field, the process of sputter deposition and annealing to grow Ni-doped $\mathrm{MoS_2}$ films~\cite{sirota2019MoS2-sputtering-exp} was simulated.
 The simulations were performed using LAMMPS in the NVT ensemble with the Langevin thermostat, a damping parameter of 10.0~fs, and a time step of 0.1~fs.
 The simulation box was $2.5\times2.4\times10.0$~nm in the $x$-, $y$-, and $z$-directions, respectively, with periodic boundary conditions in the $x$- and $y$-directions.
+The boundary condition in the $z$-direction was fixed to mimic deposition in this direction.
 The initial configuration was a substrate consisting of bilayer 2H-$\mathrm{MoS_2}$, with the bottommost layer held fixed during the simulation.